arungudelli/angularjswiki/content/en/material/datepicker/index.md

 ### step 1: Import Angular material datepicker module

-We should add `MatTooltipModule` in our components ts file or `app.module.ts` file or some common material module which can be used across the application as explained in angular material tutorial.
+We should add `MatDatepickerModule` in our components ts file or `app.module.ts` file or some common material module which can be used across the application as explained in angular material tutorial.

 ```
 import {MatDatepickerModule} from '@angular/material';